 Citizenship and Immigration Canada is abandoning certain citizenship applications

-The bad news: as of September 2013, Citizenship and Immigration Canada (CIC) is closing - abandoning - so-called "dormant" citizenship applications.
-For the purposes citzienship applications, "dormant" means that you have missed your citizenship test of interview with a citizenship judge and have not responded to a "final notice" sent to you giving you a certain length of time to contact CIC to give reasons for missing your test or interview.
+The bad news: as of September 2013, Immigration, Refugees and Citizenship Canada (IRCC) is closing - abandoning - so-called "dormant" citizenship applications.
+For the purposes citizenship applications, "dormant" means that you have missed your citizenship test of interview with a citizenship judge and have not responded to a "final notice" sent to you giving you a certain length of time to contact IRCC to give reasons for missing your test or interview.
 If you have failed to submit a residence questionnaire that was sent to you, your application will also be abandoned.

 Oath of Canadian Citizenship [Public Domain]